Jemez Mountains

 The Jemez Mountains (/'heɪmɛz/, Tewa: Tsąmpiye'ip'įn, Navajo: Dził Łizhinii) are a group of mountains in Rio Arriba, Sandoval, and Los Alamos counties, New Mexico, United States.

 Numerous Puebloan Indian tribes have lived in the Jemez Mountains region for centuries before the Spanish arrived in New Mexico.
 The Pueblo Nations of this region are the Towa-speaking Jemez people, after whom the mountain range is named, and the Keres-speaking Zia People.
+Pueblos in the Jemez Mountains of New Mexico consisted of compact multistoried buildings which enclosed small plazas.
+Most of their several hundred rooms were probably occupied by single families, but some were storerooms.

+The Jemez Mountains include climates varying from desert at the lowest elevations to sub-arctic conditions at the highest elevations.
+A significant diversity of climate and vegetation is linked to gradients in elevation and the region's topographical features.
 The highest point in the range is Chicoma Mountain (also spelled as Tschicoma or Tchicoma) at an elevation of 11561 ft.
 The town of Los Alamos and the Los Alamos National Laboratory adjoin the eastern side of the range while the town of Jemez Springs is to the west.
 Pajarito Mountain Ski Area is the only ski area in the Jemez.
 New Mexico State Highway 4 is the primary road that provides vehicular access to locations in the Jemez Mountains.